indra-labs/indra/doc/whitepaper.md

 in path length or higher guarantee of messages passing in one try and failing paths to not impede signals if failures are below the RS parameters.

+### Packet Congestion Mitigation

+There will be 4 standard packet sizes, 8, 16, 32 and 64 kilobytes, the latter
+being the maximum frame for a UDP packet.

+These different sized packets are available in order to provide shorter transmit times or less frequent transmits for interactive versus bulk transit, and in order to prevent the two from overwhelming each other, routers will have a queue discipline that ensures that each different sized packet is alternated so that there is never more than 64 Kb between two short (8 and 16 Kb) packets.

+### Rendezvous

+Rendezvous is an important type of route to consider in the discussion of routing.
+Rendezvous are points where circuits are established between nodes at the exit point in a standard 5 hop IRP circuit.

+Users wishing to receive inbound connections from the network can use these to obscure their location.
+The client opens circuits to notify 6 different other routers, that a service with a given identity can be reached from it.
+These nodes send out a forward packet, and when another client routes to exit on the rendezvous, the exit point exchanges data to the return circuit and commence a communication session.

+Rendezvous especially highlights the value of using the circular path of IRP, as each side engages in a constant to and fro, sender passes message across the rendezvous, and receiver then closes their path back to the server listening.
+In response the listener must send out a new rendezvous listen circuit in order to pick up the next packet.

+### Liveness

+Because of the circular path and the reverse path after the middle carrying return messages, communication must always be prompted by the client in order for ongoing return messages to occur.

+IRP uses UDP, eliminating any session overhead, simply fire and forget, the path acknowledgements and return paths are already defined and there is no need for negotiating connections, data is simply forwarded around on the basis of pre-agreed contracts of service created by the purchase of data sessions.

+This messaging strategy does require a constant request/reply pattern, but a node does not need to send a second request unless the response does not come back within an expected time window.
+For some applications, this is fine, such as a terminal session, as while the user is not asking for anything, the listener does not either have to wait for anything.
+For this type of traffic there can be pings, which are short packets and do not need path diagnostics, so they are cheap for monitoring liveness.

+In addition, nodes monitor the state of other nodes in the clear and if the ( uncharged) traffic of asking for status updates from peers reveals a node is unresponsive this is a back channel that can be used to trigger a circuit path change.

+## Additional Applications

+Aside from obscuring the paths of traffic between users on the network, some additional potential uses emerge that solve other long standing problems.

+### Wireless Hotspots - In Band Access Payments

+Because the wireless traffic can be bounded for this purpose, and does not represent a forward path to routing, Indra routers can provide chain and lightning data freely to mobile connected nodes for the purpose of sync and then establishing data sessions through the node with the wireless hotspot enabled.

+Mobile nodes can run Neutrino SPV Bitcoin light nodes, as full node data requirements are impractical and network data are excessive for a device which can only really act as a client.

+As such, we then create a potential use case for mobile devices to update their network state for free, with a limitation on how much the Bitcoin and LN node's provide to enable the spending of tokens to initiate a session, and by this, we thus enable operators to provide network access to mobile users while being paid for their traffic.

+The requirements for one or several nodes syncing via compact filters to get up to date versus the total on-network routing are light and do not greatly impact network performance on the internet side.

+### Meshes and Wide Area Network Redundancy

+Further, this opens up another potential use case, perhaps of lesser utility, but nevertheless notable, of where other routers in the vicinity of a router, also providing this network access, can negotiate connectivity, and serve to back up each other in the event their primary - and even secondary - routes go dark, there can be connectivity for the core network via connected peer hotspots.

+Since all traffic going across Indra is charged for anyway, this allows maintaining of connectivity for nearby routers to maintain access to the IRP network, with a greater uptime guarantee than any of the local cabled and/or wireless network services in use at a given location.

+This has extra relevance in the case of a sudden hostile turn of events, either government or natural disaster, keeping connections up as much as possible to enable people to find their way to safety.

+## Conclusion

+The central goal of Indra is to create an overlay network that is adequate to completely replace base layer of the network while providing extra security.
+Primarily against large scale surveillance and well heeled attackers attempting to unmask target users, but also to provide universal inbound routing, wireless mobile network access.

+Ultimately, to form the basis of a uniform in-band payment system for network routing that enables all node operators to make a slim margin of profit for running their infrastructure and making more efficient use of network infrastructure as a whole, by allowing use of traffic with direct compensation.

+Just as TLS/SSL has come to be universal, it is the hope of the designers of Indra Routing Protocol to eventually become a universal routing protocol that protects users data, physical location, money and helps secure against network-enabled attacks in general.
+Hackers cannot perform a denial of service attack if they cannot afford the traffic.

+##### End